joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 The model primarily uses one-to-many relationships with single-direction filtering.

+#### Relationship Design

+The model primarily uses one-to-many relationships with single-direction filtering to ensure efficient data propagation and minimize ambiguity.

-**Design principles applied**
+**Design principles**

 - Connected dimension tables to fact tables using key fields
-- Used one-to-many relationships where appropriate
+- Applied one-to-many relationships
-- Applied single-direction filtering to reduce ambiguity
+- Used single-direction filtering
 - Created separate fact tables for sales and returns
-- Used a dedicated Date table for time intelligence
 - Normalized the product hierarchy into category, subcategory, and product levels
 - Avoided unnecessary many-to-many relationships

+### Date Dimension

+A dedicated Date dimension was created to provide a consistent calendar across the model and support time intelligence calculations.

+**Key features**

+- Supports multiple business dates, including **Order_Date**, **Stock_Date**, and **Return_Date**.
+- Uses active and inactive relationships to enable analysis across different business events while maintaining a single reusable calendar.
+- Includes Year, Quarter, Month, Week, and Day attributes for flexible time-based reporting.
+- Begins on **11 September 2019**, the earliest date in the dataset, ensuring complete coverage for both sales and inventory data.

 #### Product Snowflake Structure